richgel999/ufo_data/bin/anon_pdf.md

 *   [https://external-preview.redd.it/zGD0Hd7GWp2rYN1Ir8FwypnSdpdPvsX1njClXoi6r0c.jpg?auto=webp&s=54ad11a7f2ed327bc59160f4c761e38d590356a4](https://external-preview.redd.it/zGD0Hd7GWp2rYN1Ir8FwypnSdpdPvsX1njClXoi6r0c.jpg?auto=webp&s=54ad11a7f2ed327bc59160f4c761e38d590356a4)

-**(PUBLIC DOMAIN)** - 1991 — Senior staff counsel to Sen. Robert Byrd, Dick D’Amato, tells Jacques Vallee: “what that stealthy group is doing is a felony…for a government employee to knowingly disseminate false information to the public is an offense that should send him to jail.
+**(PUBLIC DOMAIN)** - 1991 — Senior staff counsel to Sen. Robert Byrd, Dick D’Amato, tells Jacques Vallée: “what that stealthy group is doing is a felony…for a government employee to knowingly disseminate false information to the public is an offense that should send him to jail.
 The Government can’t spend appropriated money on projects that Congress doesn’t know about; it’s an even greater offense if they spend private money to do it…whatever the secret project, it must be controlled by an incredible level of fear because nobody dares talk about it.
 I find no leaks anywhere.”

 *   [https://ufos-scientificresearch.blogspot.com/2019/04/more-on-c-richard-damato-and-black-uap.html](https://ufos-scientificresearch.blogspot.com/2019/04/more-on-c-richard-damato-and-black-uap.html)